ghassensaaf/react-ts-vite-template/README.md

 - **ESLint (Airbnb config)**: A widely-used JavaScript linter that enforces coding standards to keep your code clean and maintainable.
 - **Prettier**: An opinionated code formatter that ensures consistent code style.
 - **Vitest**: A lightweight and fast test runner for JavaScript and TypeScript projects.
+- **Material-UI (MUI)**: A popular React UI framework for creating beautiful and responsive user interfaces.

 ## Usage